Paint Specification for Concrete Floor at RAF Henlow

 Applying the Epoxy Floor Paint

 This part of the process required us to properly prepare the Epoxy Floor Paint, which in this case was SigmaCover 400.
-Both liquid components were thoroughly stirred using a mechanical mixer (Paddlemix), where we then applied the paint using a suitable roller.
+Both liquid components were thoroughly stirred using a mechanical mixer (Paddlemix).
+We then applied the paint using a suitable roller.
 In order to ensure neat painted edges, we used a brush for added accuracy.

 After leaving the first coat to dry for approximately 16 hours, we then returned the next day to apply the second coating.
 We advised that the surface should be left untouched for 10-14 days so that the epoxy paint could fully cure.
 This would allow for maximum strength before being subjected to foot and vehicle trafficking.